 Perhaps it isn’t obvious why some people are under the continuous stress of hiding who they are – because people don’t like to pry into private affairs.

 Changing attitudes is a huge challenge but this training aims to provide role models and talk about role models and hopefully encourage role models to emerge from top to bottom of every workplace…until being lesbian, gay, bi or trans becomes normal and everyone can just get on with being who they are and get on with the job.

 It’s only then that customers will receive the full benefits of a fully initiated and integrated staff.

-Free to be Me in the workplace has had three successful pilots with the York CVS, the North Yorkshire Police and the York Hospital.
-Now the one hour presentation is available for booking: £80 for the first presentation (£70 for the 2nd for the same workplace) + expenses.
+Free to be Me in the workplace presentations have included the City of York Council, the CVS, the North Yorkshire Police, the York Hospital and the University of York.
+The one hour awareness training is available for booking: £80 for the first presentation, and £70 for the 2nd and subsequent presentations for the same workplace.
 Resource packs included.

 To discuss possibilities, phone Sue Lister on 01904 488870 or email email@example.com.